 How to Calculate Luxury Car Tax in 2024

-16 April, 2024 • 3 min read
+16 April, 2024 • 8 min read

 How to Calculate Luxury Car Tax in 2024

-The luxury car tax (LCT) is a tax imposed on the sale and import of new cars valued over a certain threshold, which is paid to the Australian Taxation Office (ATO).
-This tax applies not only to domestic sellers but importers as well.
-Generally, the sellers pass the cost of this taxon to the buyer.
-LCT is to target the purchase of new luxury cars, making sure that the high-value transactions contribute to additional revenue.
+Luxury car tax (LCT) is a specific tax imposed by the Australian government on the sale and import of new luxury vehicles valued over a certain threshold.
+This tax is paid to the Australian Taxation Office (ATO) and applies to domestic sellers and importers.
+Generally, the sellers pass the cost of this tax on to the buyer, effectively increasing the purchase price of luxury vehicles.

 When do you need to pay luxury car tax?